isc-projects/isc-dnssec-guide/doc/commonly-asked-questions.rst

       Domains that have deployed DNSSEC but have done it incorrectly.

    *Indeterminate*:
-      Unable to determine whether these domains use DNSSEC.
+      Domains for which it is not possible to determine whether these domains use DNSSEC.

    A DNSSEC-enabled validating resolver still resolves #1 and #2; only #3 and #4 result in a SERVFAIL.
 You may already be using DNSSEC